-STATUS OF PHYSICIAN IN THE HEALTH ORGANIZATIO
+STATUS OF PHYSICIAN IN THE HEALTH ORGANIZATION

-All of these changeshough they may bring advantag -- will curtail the complete indep dence of the physician, and which the transition of the practice medicine from the independent orner store" private practice to the supermarket" institutional practice e located in the hospital or gro practice, the doctor must seek urity in other forms.
-The author lieves that the position of the d tor in the hospital and the organ tional structure in which he ctices should be re-examined an re-defined, for the following reasts:
+All of these changes hough they may bring advantag -will curtail the complete indep of the physician, and who the transition of the practice medicine from the independent orner store" private practice to the supermarket" institutional pracated in the hospital or gro practice, the doctor must seek curity in other forms.
+The author lieves that the position of the or in the hospital and the organ tional structure in which he ctices should be re-examined an re-defined, for the following remas:

-- 1. The hospital medical staff is becoming increasingly the organizational center of the professional activities of the whole medical care system in the community. - Under several Courd decisions in recent years, botably the Darling decision in Illinois,9 the hospital snow responsible for the medical acts and judgments of the physician. - 3.
-The physician is becoming increasingly involved in the organizational workings of the hospital. - Increasingly, the physician is affiliating with only one hospital and thereby becoming increasingly dependent upon a single hospital for privileges.
+- 1. The hospital medical staff is becoming increasingly the organizational center of the professional activities of the whole medical care system in the community. - 2.
+Under several Could decisions in recent years, notably the Darling decision in Illinois, the hospital show responsible for the medical acts and judgments of the physician. - The physician is becoming increasingly involved in the organizational workings of the hospital. - Increasingly, the physician is affiliating with only one hospital and thereby becoming increasingly dependent upon a single hospital for privileges.